 - Your home or tenant insurance policy could cover your plants and paraphernalia.
-Now that cannabis use is legal, you might have some new things around your home that you’ll want to protect in the event of an emergency.
+Now that cannabis use is legal in Canada, you might have some new things around your home that you’ll want to protect in the event of an emergency.
 The good news is your home insurance policy could cover your legally-allowed plants and paraphernalia — but like other specialty belongings, this coverage will probably be subject to special limits set out by your insurer.

 - Driving under the influence of marijuana will be taken as seriously as driving under the influence of alcohol.
 Just like with alcohol, there are laws that spell out the legal limit for how much marijuana can be in your system while driving, depending on your age, the class of your driver’s licence, and other factors.
 A conviction for driving under the influence could result in your car insurance policy being cancelled or, at the very least, a significant increase in your premium.
 You should also know that if you’re involved in a collision that results in a DUI conviction, your claim may be denied, meaning you’ll be on the hook for repairs and other costs.

-- Modifying your home or installing new appliances to help your plants grow could increase your risk of experiencing a fire or other damage — and your insurance company has the right to cancel your coverage as a result.
+- Modifying your home or installing new appliances to help your plants grow could increase your risk of experiencing a fire or other damage — and your insurance company has the right to cancel your coverage or deny a claim as a result.
 As with any major change you make to your home, it’s a good idea to let your insurance broker know so they can make sure you have the right coverage and inform you about possible issues.
 If you’re planning on growing your own plants, you may be better off going au natural and skipping new equipment that could affect your eligibility for insurance.

 Share this list on Facebook or Twitter to help other Canadians understand how legalization could impact their insurance coverage, too.